Claudio Aprile

-Claudio Aprile (born 23 January 1969) is a Uruguayan–Canadian celebrity chef, restaurateur, cookbook author, and TV personality of Italian descent best known for serving as a main host/judge on CTV's culinary competition MasterChef Canada since January 2014.
-Having owned and worked at multiple Michelin-starred restaurants over the years, he served as the head chef, owner and manager of multiple Toronto restaurants, such as Copetin, Colborne Lane, the Origin chain and finally Xango, which closed down in 2023.
+Claudio Aprile (born 23 January 1969) is a Uruguayan–Canadian celebrity chef, restaurateur, cookbook author, and TV personality of Italian descent best known for serving as a judge on CTV's culinary competition MasterChef Canada from 2014 to 2021.
+Having owned and worked at multiple Michelin-starred restaurants as a professional corporate chef over the years, he served as the head chef, owner and manager of multiple Toronto restaurants, such as Colborne Lane, the Origin chain, Copetin and Xango, which closed down in 2023.
+On July 8, 2026, Aprile opened up Bar Origin (a contemporary relaunch of his original 2010 Toronto restaurant Origin) in Burlington.
+He now serves as culinary director for Evolv Group, overseeing the culinary concepts program including Etobicoke’s Via Allegro Ristorante, Burlington’s Di Mario’s Trattoria, and Mademoiselle Raw Bar + Grill.

 Biography

-Claudio Aprile was born in Uruguay, grew up in Toronto, and has traveled, lived, and worked in professional, multi-Michelin starred restaurant kitchens as a professional chef internationally.
-Aprile has been cooking since he was 14 years old, always wanting to be a chef since the age of 5, having spent his career in kitchens working through the ranks becoming the successful professional celebrity chef and restaurateur that he is today.
-He never received formal training for becoming a chef, and stated that, as a child, he informed his mother that he would become one, rather than a desire to attempt to become one.
+Claudio Aprile was born in Uruguay, and raised in Toronto.
+He has worked in professional, multi-Michelin starred restaurant kitchens as a professional chef internationally.
+Aprile began cooking at 14 years old.
+He never received formal training for becoming a chef.
+As a child, he informed his mother that he would become a chef, rather than attempt to become one.
 At 18 he travelled to Thailand, which had a profound influence on his style of cooking.
 He visited 160 cities in 17 countries, before stopping in England, where he worked extensively throughout London until earning the executive position as the head chef at Bali Sugar in Notting Hill.

-Throughout his career Aprile has passed through some of the most renowned Michelin-starred restaurant kitchens around the globe.
-The Uruguayan-born, Toronto-raised chef is a product of diverse elements, with a cooking style representative of his time spent in kitchens around the world, including Bali Sugar in London, which earned him outstanding reviews as a young executive chef where he received local and international critical acclaim.
-On returning to Toronto in 2000, Aprile cemented that reputation at Senses in Toronto, where he impressed critics and diners with use of avant-garde and experimental cooking techniques.
+Working in Bali Sugar in London earned him outstanding reviews and critical acclaim as a young chef.
+On returning to Toronto in 2000, Aprile continued to improve his reputation at Senses in Toronto.